mingchia-andy-liu/chrome-extension-nba/README.md

 ## Features
 1. Daily box score on the popup page
-2. Full schedule list for the season
+1. Full schedule list for the season
+1. Ability to add favorite team which will be shown on top of the daily list
+1. Playoff bracket for each season
+1. Dark mode

+## TODOs
+- [] Use build scripts
+- [] Convert into to use React
+- [] Add highlights to box score page
+- [] Add the ability to sort tables